WASHINGTON (AP) — Wall Street sure loves the tax bill, even if polls show most Americans don't.

-Still, some workers have seen a benefit: So far, nearly 20 large companies have announced bonuses and higher minimum wages as a result of the tax cut.
+Still, some workers have seen a benefit: So far, dozens of companies have announced bonuses and higher minimum wages as a result of the tax cut.
 AT&T, Comcast, Bank of America, and American Airlines have all pledged to pay $1,000 bonuses to their employees.

 Investors also appear less concerned than many politicians about how the additional profits will be used.
 The Trump administration says it expects companies will plow much of the extra profit back into their businesses, purchasing more software, machinery, and other equipment.
 Those investments will make workers more productive and provide a key boost to the economy's long-run growth.
 They should also boost wages and salaries for employees.

 Opponents of the tax law respond that companies are more likely to pass the windfall on to shareholders in the form of higher dividend payments and share buybacks, which raise the price of those shares still in investors' hands.
 Previous cuts in corporate tax rates, in the U.S. and overseas, haven't always led to higher wages.